velo/easy-jacoco-maven-plugin/README.md

 - **Requirements:** The plugin requires Maven 3.9.9+ and Java 17+.

 For more detailed goal configuration and usage examples, please refer to the docs for each goal listed above.

+## Examples

+For a practical demonstration of how to integrate and use the Easy JaCoCo Maven Plugin, see our [Basic Example](examples/basic/README.md).
+This example shows you how to set up a multi-module Maven project with the plugin activated via `extensions.xml`, run unit tests with code coverage, and perform coverage checks with custom exclusion rules.

+**Note:** When running this example, include the property `-Deasy-jacoco.version=0.1.1` (or the latest version) for integration testing.

 ---